 He has served in military command and staff positions to include Chief Veterinarian to the US Army Southern Command Surgeon and as Commander, Japan District Veterinary Command.
 While in Japan, he served as the US Military Quarantine Chairman for the US-Japan Status of Forces Agreement for import and export of military food, pets, and military animals.
 During his tenure he preserved the US Forces meat import rights during U.S. Bovine Spongiform Encephalopathy and Avian Influenza outbreaks as well as continued fresh fruits and vegetable imports.

-His roles included clinical management, assisting food industry partners in meeting food safety and security objectives, negotiating with host nation representatives, and overseeing the safety and security of DoD food procurement from food industry partners throughout Central and South America, Japan, Taiwan, and Hong Kong.
+His roles have included clinical management, assisting food industry partners in meeting food safety and security objectives, negotiating with host nation representatives, and overseeing the safety and security of DoD food procurement from food industry partners throughout Central and South America, Japan, Taiwan, and Hong Kong.

 Other positions held by Dr. Vest include Chief, Respiratory Infections, DoD-Global Emerging Infections System; Chief, DoD-Global Emerging Infections System Operations Division, Armed Forces Health Surveillance Center (AFHSC); Deputy Chief of Staff, AFHSC; Science Director, Center for Global Health Engagement, USUHS; and Associate, HACCP Consulting Group.